vidyagames998/vidyagames998.github.io/eldenring/index.md

 Just keep going forward, across the skinny bridge, and up the mountain.
 Eventually you'll get to the freezing lake, take a right and head southwest past a freeze dragon to the "first church of marika".
 Head west and continue up the mountain and across the bridge.
 Continue up the hill till you find the foot of the forge grace next to a chain bridge.
 The church has an invader so run in as quick as possible from the side and get the grace.

-You can do the alexander questline, but it's not very helpful here.
+You can do the alexander questline, but it's not very helpful here as it stops you from being able to do the fight on your horse.

 Head to the altus plateu grace and head north a long ways through the mountain, through a valley, eventually getting to seethewater terminus, which has a lava lake that alexander is chilling in.
 The summon for Alexander is inside the fog wall for the fire giant fight.
 Summoning him is not very helpful as you lose access to your horse during the battle.